mala23/rock-paper-scissors-js/README.md

-rock-paper-scissors-js
+Rock Paper Scissors JS
 ======================

-A game of Rock, Paper, Scissors written in JavaScript
+A game of Rock, Paper, Scissors written in JavaScript.

-###CRC
+###CRC Cards

 ####Player
 It should:
-- Chooses gesture
+- Have a gesture

 It interacts with:
 - Game